leeb2828/c-homework/README.md

 <br />

 <p align="center">How to run any of the C programs</p>
 First, confirm that your C compiler is working.
-Inside your terminal, type:
+Inside your terminal, type
 ```
   $ cc --version
 ```
 or
 ```